ruolin/strawberry/README.md

 Running Strawberry
 ==================

 Running Strawberry is fairly easy.
-You need to have an alignemnt file in BAM format.
+You need to have an alignment file in BAM format.
 This step can be done using any splice-awareness aligner, e.g. Tophat, GSNAP, STAR.
 The BAM file has to be sorted according to the genomic positions.
 If you use Tophat, the default output is already sorted.
 For other software, you might have to sort their outputs before running Strawberry.
 This can be done using Samtools command `samtools sort`

 type  `strawberry accepted_hits.bam` to run the program on the default parameters.

-For the choice of parameters and their meanings type `strawberry` without any argument for help informations.
+For the choice of parameters and their meanings type `strawberry` without any argument for help information.